mac-comp127/units-and-coins/README.md

     While not done:
-        Ask user for input monetary value with not more than two decimal places Split input value into dollars (left of decimal) and cents (right of decimal) Determine bill breakdown of dollars and print a line for each bill (ten, five, one) Determine coin breakdoen of cents and print a line for each coin (quarter, dime, nickel, penny) Get user input whether they wish to continue with another value
+        Ask user for input monetary value with not more than two decimal places Convert to cents and split into logical dollars and cents Determine bill breakdown of dollars and print a line for each bill (ten, five, one) Determine coin breakdoen of cents and print a line for each coin (quarter, dime, nickel, penny) Get user input whether they wish to continue with another value